dhansel/IECDevice/README.md

 functions when necessary.
 See the [IECDevice Class Reference](#iecdevice-class-reference) section for a detailed description of these functions.

-## Implementing a file-based device
+## Implementing a simple file-based device

 Implementing a file-based device using the IECFileDevice class requires two steps:
   1. Derive a new class from the IECFileDevice class and implement the device's behavior in the new class